ffferchavez/ffferchavez/README.md

 # Manuel Fernando
-### Full Stack Developer | AI Enthusiast | Mechatronics Engineer
+### AI Full-Stack Developer

-## 👋 Welcome to My GitHub Profile!
+## Welcome ;)

-I’m Manuel, a Mechatronics Engineer turned Full-Stack Developer with a strong passion for **Artificial Intelligence** and emerging technologies.
+I’m Manuel, a Mechatronics Engineer turned AI Full-Stack Developer with a strong passion for **AI** and emerging web technologies.
 Over the past 13 years, I have worked across industries such as **Tech, Automotive, Materials, Manufacturing, and Design**, gaining valuable insights into problem-solving and innovation.

-## 🚀 What I Do
+## What I Do

 I specialize in:
 - **Full-Stack Web Development** – Building scalable, efficient, and user-friendly applications.
-- **AI & ML** – Exploring deep learning, NLP, agentic AI and automation.
+- **AI & BI** – Exploring deep learning, NLP, agentic AI and automation.
 - **Mechatronics & Prototyping** – CAD/3D design, 3D printing and microcontrollers.

-My expertise blends **software, hardware, and AI/ML**, allowing me to create smart solutions that bridge the digital and physical worlds.
+My expertise blends **software, hardware, and AI**, allowing me to create smart solutions that bridge the digital and physical worlds.

 ## 🔍 My Approach